Level3-REST/site/doc/patterns/tree.md

 rel="https://level3.rest/patterns/tree#child"
 ```

 Tree and Node resources have 0 or more `child` links pointing to direct child [Node](#node-resource) resources.
 The ordering of the links is intentional, meaning they should be considered the sibling order.
-[HTTP header sequence rules](https://tools.ietf.org/html/rfc7230#section-3.2.2) ensure the client can rely on this order to be consistent with the resource's ordering intentions.
+[HTTP header sequence rules](https://tools.ietf.org/html/rfc7230#section-3.2.2) ensure the client can rely on this order to be consistent with the resource’s ordering intentions.

 ### parent